-As Christians, we have a desire to please God, and we want Him to protect and deliver us when the times ahead get tough.
-John Ritenbaugh illustrates four qualities of character that our full acceptance of God's sovereignty will build and that will prepare us for whatever work God may choose for us in these last days.
+Here are four qualities of character that our full acceptance of God's sovereignty will build and that will prepare us for whatever work God may choose for us.

-Most converted Christians realize that God is sovereign, or they at least recognize His sovereignty over all things intellectually.
-But sometimes the Bible reveals something about God that makes them uncomfortable.
-John Ritenbaugh asks if we truly accept His sovereignty without reservation despite our lack of complete understanding.
+Most converted Christians realize that God is sovereign.
+But sometimes the Bible reveals something about God that makes us uncomfortable.
+Can we accept it?

 What is worship?
 What should our attitude be in worship?
 How do we worship God?
 Our God is seeking people to worship Him in spirit and truth!

 Seeking our will at the expense of the group makes conflict inevitable.
 Society work only when everyone submits to one another in the fear of Christ.

 Those who emphasize one trait of God, or one doctrine, at the expense of the others run the risk of distorting the truth, creating a grotesque caricature.

 John Ritenbaugh, maintaining that our responsibility is to yield to God's sovereignty, nevertheless suggests that God has, by giving us free will, enabled us to freely sin, but holds us responsible for governing ourselves.
 The word govern, derived from the. . .

 Prayer is not a dictating to a reluctant God, but a demonstration of our attitude of dependence and need.
 It is a means to get into harmony with God's will.